The Complete Guide to Remote Podcast Recording

 A podcast mixer helps adjust audio quality while you record.
 Consider the number of mic inputs and connectivity with other podcast gear.

 Remember, a mixer is expensive and requires extensive skills.
-Alternatively, you can choose software like Audacity, which offers podcast mixing, among other features.
+As a solo creator, you can skip it and choose software such as Audacity, which offers podcast mixing and other features.

 Microphone Stand or Boom Arm